-- Reduce barriers to cross-border digital trade and market access by supporting Africa's efforts to establish a continental digital single market in line with the Continental Free Trade Agreement that aims at removing legal and technical barriers to trade - Develop an enabling regulatory framework for e-commerce at the continental level, including common rules for consumer protection - Allow regional and continental integration of African data markets through open standards, while taking into account that security and regular upgrading of these tools must be guaranteed - > Develop and improve the regulatory environment for financial and payment services - Support programmes promoting e-Money adoption, especially in rural & peril-urban areas - Include elements on e-commerce in the digital skills training programmes targeted at Africa's MSMEs. - Develop training/outreach campaigns to increase awareness and trust.
-Educating Africa's consumers about the benefits of online Banking, shopping and some basic safety rules will be a key factor to drive consumer adoption. - > Analyse issues relating to parcel delivery and propose solutions based on regional cooperation - > Support eco-system initiatives that tackle the issue of lack of physical addresses.
+- > Ensure inclusive digital society extending to the under-banked and unbanked - Promote the development of cross-border digital commerce, advocated in the draft strategy, and must be designed, at least initially, within an intra-continent framework so that it contributes to promoting the complementarity of African economies. - Reduce barriers to cross-border digital trade and market access by supporting Africa's efforts to establish a continental digital single market in line with the Continental Free Trade Agreement that aims at removing legal and technical barriers to trade - Develop an enabling regulatory framework for e-commerce at the continental level, including common rules for consumer protection - Allow regional and continental integration of African data markets through open standards, while taking into account that security and regular upgrading of these tools must be guaranteed - > Develop and improve the regulatory environment for financial and payment services - > Develop a regulatory framework for cross-border mobile money transfer - Develop regulation on unjustified geo-blocking (where delivery of online products is not permitted) - > Support programmes promoting e-Money adoption, especially in rural & peril-urban areas - Include elements on e-commerce in the digital skills training programmes targeted at Africa's MSMEs. - Develop training/outreach campaigns to increase awareness and trust.
+Educating Africa's consumers about the benefits of online Banking, shopping and some basic safety rules will be a key factor to drive consumer adoption. - > Analyse issues relating to parcel delivery and propose solutions based on regional cooperation - Support eco-system initiatives that tackle the issue of lack of physical addresses.